aiven/devportal/docs/products/kafka/concepts/schema-registry-authorization.rst

 ..
 Warning::
   Enabling Karapace schema registry authentication management, and managing the ACL entries, is done using the :doc:`Aiven CLI </docs/tools/cli/service/schema-registry-acl>` (requires version 2.16 or later).

 Note the user that manages the ACLs is a special superuser with write access to everything in the schema registry.
 This means that in `Aiven Console <https://console.aiven.io/>`_, all schemas can be seen, all schemas can be modified etc in the Schemas tab of a Kafka service.
-This user and the ACL entries for it are not visible in Console, but Aiven platform adds them automatically.
+This user and the ACL entries for it are not visible in Console, but the Aiven platform adds them automatically.

 Read more: :doc:`/docs/products/kafka/howto/manage-schema-registry-authorization`.